The Changing Technical Diving Mindset

 Encouraged and enabled by sales-hungry instructors, the novice technical diver can easily develop a false sense of their true capability.
 Freed from the physiological and technological ‘speed bumps’ that used to exist, the diver is no longer forced into a patient and tentative approach to increasing their boundaries.
 It becomes far too easy to allow credit-cards to empower qualification ambitions and then out-pace the development of baseline emergency survival capacity.

-Put simply, a novice tech diver can nowadays skyrocket to the highest levels of tech qualification without any real internal or external barriers.
+Put simply, a novice technical diver can nowadays skyrocket to the highest levels of technical diving qualification without any real internal or external barriers.
 This puts them unknowingly into a precarious position whereby the dives they are qualified to undertake are vastly beyond their reliable capacity.

 When, not if, an incident occurs it becomes a lottery whether they’ll be able to deal with it and survive.
 They simply have to hope that such an incident doesn’t arise before their actual proficiency has caught up with their qualification progress.